Eris Eady (she/they) is writer, artist, consultant and intersectional advocate from Cleveland, Ohio

 The life work of Eris Eady is to engage all people on topics of diversity, leadership, and social justice.
 As a holder of ten plus years of non-profit experience, Eris believes in the necessary conjunction of arts & activism.
 It is for this reason that she uses love of creative arts, leadership development and service learning to effect change in the city of Cleveland and beyond.

-Eris is an AmeriCorps Alumna that served with City Year Cleveland for two years before attending Notre Dame College as the 1st student to graduate with the City Year scholarship.
+Eris is an AmeriCorps alum that served with City Year Cleveland for two years before attending Notre Dame College as the 1st student to graduate with the City Year scholarship.
 Eris graduated from Notre Dame College with a Public Relations degree, and went directly into the workforce serving as a program specialist for the Diversity Center of Northeast Ohio where she offered social justice curriculum development for K-12.
 For almost four years Eris worked for Planned Parenthood Advocates of Ohio as the Regional Public Affairs Manager, doing Reproductive Justice work all over Ohio.
 From there Eris went on to serve as the Multicultural & Education Manager for the Domestic Violence & Child Advocacy Center where she witnessed firsthand the impact of trauma and oppression.
+Currently Eris is a project organizer for the Alliance for Safety and Justice, a national criminal justice reform organization that centers survivors of crime.

-Eris obtained her Master's in Positive Organizational Development & Change from the Weatherhead School of Management at Case Western Reserve University.
+Eris obtained a Master's in Positive Organizational Development & Change from the Weatherhead School of Management at Case Western Reserve University.
 She loves to cook, laugh and dance.
-A proud member of Black Girls Run - Cleveland, Eris is working on falling in love with running all over again.
+Eris is proud member of Alpha Zeta Gamma Sorority, Incorporated.